morrowind-modding/morrowind-modding.github.io/mmw-content/modding-tools/misc-tools/northmarker-calculator.md

 > | **Requirements** | [Python 2.7+](https://www.python.org/downloads/) |
 > | **Author** | Iskuss |

-**Northmarker Calculator** is a Python script [[modding-tools/command-line-tools/index|command-line-tool]] for calculating the Z-rotation of northmarkers for interior cells.
+**Northmarker Calculator** is a Python script command-line tool for calculating the Z-rotation of northmarkers for interior cells.